gvwilson/thirdbit/src/fiction/still-book/index.md

 ever had.

 "I hope you know what you're doing," Attic said to her a few moments later, out on the street.
-"I mean, fifteen licorice---that's a *lot* of candy.
+"I mean, fifteen licorice—that's a *lot* of candy.
 You're not going to sell a leg or something, are you?"

 "No." Still sighed.
 "But if someone offered me some turpentine and a